 The definition of commitment approaches the issue from the aspect of the worker's activity and behavior.
 According to Porter et al. (1974) and Martin (2001), the manifestation of one's commitment is an act which is carried out by the employees to achieve the goals of the organization without receiving instructions or requests from the management.
 According to Brooks - Wallace (2006), a committed employee wishes to make extra efforts for the benefit of the organization (quoted by Krajcsák, 2014).
 Beside all these, Veres - Malzeniczky (2006) emphasize the organizational advantages of the employees' commitment.
 The authors state that the committed employees are more productive, thus, they can increase the efficiency of the organization and the expenses related to the human resources management can be reduced this way.
-The above mentioned goals and the beneficial effects may motivate the employees.
+The above mentioned goals and the beneficial effects may motivate the employers to take steps in order to increase the employees' commitment to their workplace.
 One of the most famous model dealing with the employees' commitment is the three-dimensional model created by Allen - Meyer (1990).
 According to their theory, there are three types of bonding in the background of the employees' commitment: